Historic Interpreter - Volunteer Training

 GET STARTED!

-- Watch the 10-minute Carriage Hill MetroPark Historic Farm Tour Video posted above.
+Step 1: Watch the 10-minute Carriage Hill MetroPark Historic Farm Tour Video to orient yourself to the Historic Farm

 - Review the relevant Historic Clothing Guide for you: Men’s Historic Clothing Guide or Women’s Historic Clothing Guide.